 Cost - Objective: To make a 3% efficiency saving against 2020-21 budget costs

 KPI-3: The three Cost KPIs are designed to measure internal process efficiency and therefore include only those costs directly attributable to administering cases, predominantly the cost of operations staff and IT systems.
 The KPIs exclude Insolvency Practitioner fees and case outlays which are dependent on specific case circumstances.
 They also exclude all office overheads which are fixed regardless of case volumes.
 This will allow fair measurement of the variable element of case costs.

 Average cost to AiB of administering a bankruptcy, where AiB is the trustee, for the full life of the case.
 This includes cases administered in-house including the Minimum Asset Process (MAP) and those cases issued to our contracted providers.
 Costs included are AiB costs directly attributable to administering the bankruptcy.

 Average cost to AIB of administering a Debt Payment Programme for the full life of the case.
 This includes all AiB costs directly attributable to administering the Programme.

 PTD target: £42

 Average cost to AiB of administering a Protected Trust Deed for the full life of the case.
 This includes all AiB costs directly attributable to administering the PTD.

 Quality – Objective: To improve AiB’s service and customer experience

-KPI-4: We will conduct a customer satisfaction survey in late 2016.
+KPI-4: Due to Covid-19 the planned survey for 2020 will now be carried out in 2021.
 A course of action to improve the quality of service based upon the results will be identified.